Big-Fig/Fediverse.app/README.md

 However, it may cause strange build errors.
 So you may need full clean

-If you still have errors please explore APP ID things in the next docs:
+If you still have errors please explore App ID things in the next docs:

 * [Build flavors in Flutter (Android and iOS) with different Firebase projects per flavor](https://medium.com/@animeshjain/build-flavors-in-flutter-android-and-ios-with-different-firebase-projects-per-flavor-27c5c5dac10b)
 * [`flutter_config`](https://pub.dev/packages/flutter_config)